austincollinpena/luminati/README.md

+# Updated

+This project was updated with [this pull request from SeqoeUI](https://github.com/Elph/luminati/pull/3/commits/69aabc2bc347414121934946597fcb7ceaa108e3).
+I will monitor this for future pull requests if desired.

 # luminati

 A go library to use luminati.io proxy service.
 Personal project just to do something meaningful while trying to learn